Saish40/AWS-bedrock/README.md

   - Conversational AI: Build intelligent chatbots and virtual assistants that can carry on natural, human-like conversations.
   - Content Generation: Use LLMs for tasks like text generation, summarization, content creation, etc.
   - Customer Support: Automate responses to customer inquiries or generate recommendations.
-  - Data Extraction and Analysis: Use models to analyze text, extract insights, and summarize information.

 **Integrating AWS Bedrock with lambda and API gateway**